Skip to content

 • identify knowledge gaps for future research.

-The Scenario Forum 2022 is presented by the International Committee on New Integrated Climate Change Assessment Scenarios (ICONICS) and the hosted by the International Institute for Applied Systems Analysis (IIASA).
+The Scenarios Forum 2022 is presented by the International Committee on New Integrated Climate Change Assessment Scenarios (ICONICS) and the hosted by the International Institute for Applied Systems Analysis (IIASA).
 For any further queries, please do not hesitate to contact the Organizing Committee.

 2019